Matir/wrongbaud.github.io/_posts/2019-11-25-MK-Teardown.md

 ---
 layout: post
-title:  "BasicFun Arcade Cabinets Part 3: Dumping Parallel Flash with the ESP32"
+title:  "BasicFun Series Part 3: Dumping Parallel Flash with the ESP32"
 image: ''
 date:   2019-11-26 00:06:31
 tags:
+- basicfun
 - hardware
 - reversing
 description: 'Using an ESP32 microcontroller to access and dump a parallel flash chip present on a BasicFUN Mortal Kombat cabinet'
 categories:
+- basicfun
 - hardware
 - reversing
 ---